Diseases & Conditions

 Complications

-There are risks associated with any surgical procedure.
-Before your surgery, your doctor will discuss each of these risks with you and will take specific measures to help avoid potential complications.
+There are risks with any surgical procedure.
+Before your surgery, your doctor will discuss each of these risks with you and will take specific steps to help avoid potential complications.

 Possible complications include: